 This program can be used towards the Service section of the Duke of Edinburgh Awards.

 Using this resource

 The toolkit contains all the promotional, training and facilitation materials you will need to successfully recruit and guide your students through the program.

 Five simple steps for school coordinators

 Find a community partner such as a library, aged care facility or community group that will recruit older participants to pair up with your students.
-A letter of introduction template, program overview and suggested program timeline are provided to help you with this step.
+A letter of introduction template and program overview are provided in the toolkit to help you with this step.

-Promote the program to your students using flyers, posters and newsletter articles, all provided in the Tool Kit.
+Promote the program to your students using the flyers, posters and newsletter articles in the toolkit.

-Train the student mentors to help an older person using the step-by-step training guide and slide pack provided.
+Train students on how to mentor an older person using the step-by-step training guide and slide pack provided.